Focus on final papers

 What you need to know about theses and reposiTUm

 In Austria, all theses (diploma theses, master theses or doctoral theses) must by law be published (Universitätsgesetz 2002).
-To fulfill this obligation, a printed copy of your thesis is made available at TU Wien Bibliothek.
+To fulfil this obligation, a printed copy of your thesis is made available at TU Wien Bibliothek.
 With doctoral theses, an additional printed copy is held at the Austrian National Library.

 In addition to the printed copy, submitting an electronic version of all theses has been mandatory at TU Wien since 01 September 2013.
 The approved final version of the thesis is uploaded in TISS by the thesis supervisor.
-As the author, you can decide during the TISS submission process whether you want to publish the electronic version on reposiTUm, opens an external URL in a new window, TU Wien's open access plattform, or not.
+As the author, you can decide during the TISS submission process whether you want to publish the electronic version on reposiTUm, opens an external URL in a new window, TU Wien's open access platform, or not.
 Publication on reposiTUm guarantees that your thesis remains accessible in the long term, that a persistent identifier is created for the thesis, and that the full text can be found on CatalogPlus and viewed from anywhere in the world.
 This makes your research findable and citable - in short, visible.

 Requesting an embargo period for your thesis